zlabx/RFC/README.md

 File name | Contents
 ----------|------------
-tag_classes.txt | the true classes that you specified tag_cmd.txt | the command you input to run slime2 tag_featimp.txt | feature importances. column1 is the OTUs; col2 is the important; col3 is the cumulative importance tag_params.txt | the parameters used when making the RFC tag_results.txt | an explicit confusion matrix. if a sample was correctly classified, the line is "--". if a sample of true class X was misclassified as class Y, you get ">> X misclassified as Y".
+tag_classes.txt | the true classes that you specified tag_cmd.txt | the command you input to run zlearn v1.0-alpha tag_featimp.txt | feature importances. column1 is the OTUs; col2 is the important; col3 is the cumulative importance tag_params.txt | the parameters used when making the RFC tag_results.txt | an explicit confusion matrix. if a sample was correctly classified, the line is "--". if a sample of true class X was misclassified as class Y, you get ">> X misclassified as Y".